 - View the Board's online Laws and Rules video.
 This is a review of the Board’s rules and ethics requirements, and will help you understand your responsibilities as a licensee.

 - Official transcripts.
-If the Board does not already have your official transcripts on file, have your school submit official transcripts, showing your degree conferred, directly to the board.
-You can have an electronic transcript emailed to firstname.lastname@example.org (preferred method of delivery), or a paper copy mailed to the address below.
+If the Board does not already have your official transcripts on file, submit a copy of your OFFICIAL transcripts, showing your degree conferred, directly to the board.
+Your official electronic transcript can be emailed to email@example.com (preferred method of delivery), or a paper copy mailed to the address below.